Not too early to be in yellow for Froome

 Brailsford warned that Sky would need to stay alert.

 "I don't think you should read too much from this stage, it's early.
-It's nice to be in front but it's a bit like scoring a goal in soccer," he said.
+It's nice to be in front but it's a bit like scoring a goal in football," he said.

 "Then you're really vulnerable for five minutes afterwards.
 I'd say we are pretty vulnerable now.
-It will be my message to this lot," he added, pointing toward the team bus.
+It will be my message to this lot," he added, pointing towards the team bus.

 After an under-par opening time trial, Froome looked fresh in tough weather conditions on Sunday, gaining ground on all his rivals, and he did that again on another terrain on Tuesday.